Dune-2-full-english-hdq/.github/profile/README.md

 Is Dune: Part Two on Funimation?

 Crunchyroll, its official website may include the movie in its catalog in the near future.
-Meanwhile, people who wish to watch something similar can stream 'Demon Slayer: Kimetsu no Yaiba ñ The Movie: Mugen Train.'
+Meanwhile, people who wish to watch something similar can stream 'Demon Slayer: Kimetsu no Yaiba ‚Äì The Movie: Mugen Train.'

 Dune: Part Two Online In The US?